Taiwan, once the home of mass production, is now home to one of the most celebrated single malts in recent years. All made at the Kavalan Distillery.

 Blind taste tests are not the only place where Kavalan out performs the rest of the whisky world.
 Since 2009 it has been dominating the international awards scene.

-From the International Wine & Spirit Competition, to the San Francisco World Spirits Competition, Kavalan has taken the world by storm, winning gold and silver all over the place
+From the International Wine & Spirit Competition, to the San Francisco World Spirits Competition, Kavalan has taken the world by storm.
+They are winning gold and silver all over the place

 The single malt alone has won the San Francisco World Spirits Competition Silver medal three years in a row, from 2009-2010.
 This is only the tip of the Kavalan awards iceberg.